Wacom-Developer/personal-knowledge-library/README.md

 **Named Entity Linking service:**

-- Linking words to knowledge entities from graph in a given text (Ontology-based Named Entity Linking)
+- Linking words to knowledge entities from the graph in a given text (Ontology-based Named Entity Linking)

 **Wikidata connector:**